 8.5/10

-How comfortable is the 5 Series?
-The 5 Series excels at comfort.
-Even with our test car's optional sport suspension and 21-inch wheels, the ride remained compliant and composed at all speeds.
-The front seats are supportive and can keep you comfortable for hours on end.
+How comfortable is the BMW 5 Series?
+The 5 Series excels as a luxury sedan.
+The supportive front seats can keep you comfortable for hours on end, and the rear seat is roomy enough for adults or a rear-facing child seat.
 Adding to the comfort of the 5 Series are its low noise levels.
-The engine is hardly audible doing typical driving, and there's impressively little road and tire noise.
+The six-cylinder engine sounds great when you floor it but otherwise is functionally inaudible.

 The 5 Series' climate system is powerful but is a little more complicated to operate than it should be.
 The air vents are needlessly difficult to adjust and fine-tune, and the touchscreen-based controls can be distracting to use while driving.

-2025 BMW 5 Series Plug-in Hybrid pricing in Midland, TX
+2025 BMW 5 Series Plug-in Hybrid pricing in West Chicago, IL

 8/10